bhagerty/bhagerty.github.io/_posts/2021-11-11-reinstalling-jekyll-and-bundler.markdown

 In the ruby-installation guide, Moncef recommends using a Ruby installation manager, such as `rbenv` or `chruby` (see [the Ruby docs](https://www.ruby-lang.org/en/documentation/installation/#installers)).

 But for me, that ship had sailed.
-I had already installed Ruby systemwide using the Ubuntu package manager (`apt-get install` etc.).
+I had already installed Ruby systemwide using the Ubuntu package manager (`apt install` etc.).
 I didn't want to unwind that.
 So I chose Moncef's third, non-recommended option:

 - **Enable user-based (non-`sudo`) installation of gems despite having a system-wide install of Ruby.**